ErrorThink/cslc-csd/README.md

 	Patchspread sends audio from Ssource to each effect in parallel.
 Useful for splitting the signal path.
 	Spatharray[] (In patchchain) -- Spatharray is a string array of Instrument and/or Effect Names.
 	Patchchain seqentially applies patchsig to each element in the array in series.
 Audio is routed between each instrument/effect from the beginning of the array to the end.
 While the first element can be a either a source instrument or an Effect, subsequent elements must be effects (with inputs).
+	ilevel/ilevels[]/Slevel -- amplitude multipliers applied to patches.
+When using a string (Slevel) will use a channel name to retrive the multiplier.

 Example:
 ```csound